 The BA in Psychology requires a total of 35 credit hours.
 Students must complete 11 courses, with most courses consisting of three (3) credits.

-Prior to declaring a major in psychology, students must complete the following four courses with a minimum 2.5 GPA:
+Students must complete the following four courses with a minimum 2.5 GPA:

 At least three upper-level classes (300- or 400-level) must be taken at the University at Buffalo.